w11k/foss-transformer/README.md

 ### 0.0.3
 * Updates Project Setup
 * Adds Version Number of Libs to Output CSV
+* Adds automatic npm publish per gitlab-ci for each release tag

 ### 0.0.2
 Fix error when output dir or file does not exist